Magnum::Ui::AbstractUserInterface class new in Git master

 If currentFocusedNode() is not NodeHandle::Null, calls AbstractLayer::keyPressEvent() on all data attached to it belonging to layers that support LayerFeature::Event.

-Otherwise, if currentGlobalPointerPosition() is not Containers::NullOpt, finds the front-most node under it and calls AbstractLayer::keyPressEvent() on all data attached to it belonging to layers that support LayerFeature::Event.
-If no data accept the event, continues to other nodes under the position in a front-to-back order and then to parent nodes.
+Otherwise, if currentGlobalPointerPosition() is not Containers::NullOpt, propagates the event to nodes under it and calls AbstractLayer::keyPressEvent() on all data attached to it belonging to layers that support LayerFeature::Event, in a front-to-back order as described in Node hierarchy event propagation.
 For each such node, the event is always called on all attached data, regardless of the accept status.
 For each call the event contains the currentGlobalPointerPosition() made relative to the node to which given data is attached.

 Returns true if the event was accepted by at least one data; false if it wasn't, if currentFocusedNode() is NodeHandle::Null and there either wasn't any visible event handling node at given position or currentGlobalPointerPosition() is Containers::NullOpt, and thus the event should be propagated further.